Skip to main content

 Applications must be submitted directly to the InfoReady link here:

-The deadline for submission is 5:00p on Thursday, February 15, 2024.
+The deadline for submission is 5:00pm on October 14, 2024.
 Applications will only be accepted through the InfoReady portal.
-Any efforts to circumvent this process will result in the application being returned without review.
-Submissions past the deadline will not be accepted.
+Late submissions will not be accepted.

 Guidelines for preparation of the body of the application:

-• The document should be single-spaced and not exceed two (2) pages in length when using 1-inch margins on all side and with 11 pt Times New Roman font.
+• Please address the evaluation criteria in a document.
+The document should be single-spaced and not exceed two (2) pages in length when using 1-inch margins on all sides and with 11 pt font.

 • Sponsored Program Services should not be involved at the application stage.